sashapapo-mchp/zephyr/samples/i2c_test_app/I2C_Target_DMA_Implementaiton.md

 ### Address-match flow
 - On AMATCH, check direction with `SERCOM_I2CS.STATUS.DIR`:
   - Read (host reading):
-    - Call `buf_read_requested(&ptr, &len)`; if provided, issue `RECEIVE_ACK_NAK` once and start TX DMA.
+    - Call `buf_read_requested(&ptr, &len)`; if a buffer is provided, the driver arms TX DMA immediately for the entire buffer (no manual “first byte” write) and issues `RECEIVE_ACK_NAK` once so the host can begin clocking data.
+Extra clocks after the buffered payload are NACKed automatically.
 Otherwise, fall back to byte mode.
   - Write (host writing):
     - Call `write_requested()`; start RX DMA into internal buffer (`tgt_rx_buf`).
 - See: drivers/i2c/i2c_mchp_sercom_g1.c:1242

+### Matched-address tracking
+- The driver records which `i2c_target_config` instance matched the incoming address and passes that pointer to every callback, so applications can register multiple configs (one per address) without extra API fields.
+- Target callbacks can inspect the config pointer (as the sample does) to pick different reply profiles for each address.

 ### DRDY handling with DMA active
-- When TX DMA is active, DRDY path returns early (DMA feeds data).
-- When RX DMA is active, DRDY path keeps sending ACKs and returns; DMA pulls from the data register.
+- While TX or RX DMA is active, the driver masks the DRDY interrupt to avoid unnecessary ISR re-entry.
+DRDY is automatically re-enabled once DMA stops.
 - When DMA is not active, existing byte-wise logic remains.
 - See: drivers/i2c/i2c_mchp_sercom_g1.c:1384